LoginRadius/engineering-portal/content/blog/a-journey-through-react-hooks/index.md

 ### useEffect()

-React `useeffect()` function can be execeuted in 3 different Reacrt component life cycles that are
+React `useEffect()` function can be execeuted in 3 different React component life cycles that are
  1. componentDidMount
  2. componentDidUpdate
  3. componentWillUnmount